xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 # Using MongoDB Bulk Operations in Spring Data MongoDB

 This article describes how we used MongoDB bulk operations in Spring Data MongoDB to improve the performance of our application significantly.
-The performance improvement ranges from 10x to 100x for our different use cases.
+The performance improvement ranges from 10x to 100x for our different use cases running on AWS.
+For local Java code using a remote MongoDB cluster, the improvement is even bigger.
 Our tests also prove that using bulk operations is even more important than distributing the processing to multiple pods using Kafka.